-DEPARTMENT SEMINARS
+DEPARTMENT SEMINARS & ECONOMIC RESEARCH COLLOQUIUM

-The Economics Department hosts a seminar series.
+The Economics Department hosts a department seminar series.
 Seminar speakers may include scholars visiting UNM, faculty or students from the department, or other experts.
 Seminars provide students with excellent opportunities to observe applications of theory to real problems.

-Graduate students are expected to attend department seminars.
-Recorded attendance is one metric used to determine departmental funding.
+All graduate students are expected and highly encouraged to attend department seminars.
+Attendance will be taken at seminar and can be used as one metric for departmental funding decisions.